jimschubert/labeler/README.md

   issues: true
   prs: true
 # comments object allows you to specify a different message for issues and prs

+# (Optional): Determine which fields of the issue or pull request to evaluate.
+fields:
+  - title
+  - body

 comments:
   issues: |